zjykzj/zjykzj/profile.md

 ## Educations

 * 2015 - 2019
-  * Master of Computer Science and Technology from Zhejiang Sci-Tech University
+  * Master Degree of Computer Science and Technology from Zhejiang Sci-Tech University
 * 2011 - 2015
-  * Bachelor degree in electronic information science and technology from Zhejiang Sci-Tech University
+  * Bachelor Degree in Electronic Information Science and Technology from Zhejiang Sci-Tech University

 ## Experiences